Easy Homemade Crab Rangoon Egg Rolls recipe with imitation or real crab, crunchy water chestnuts, and a tasty creamy filling, in crispy egg rolls!

 With a simple and flavorful crab filling, these easy and delicious Crab Rangoon Egg Rolls are a breeze to make.
 Here's what you'll need to make them:

 - Stick style Imitation crab, chopped (thawed if frozen).
 You can also use real lump crab, or a mixture of imitation crab and real crab.
+Make sure to dry it well before mixing into the filling.

 - Canned sliced water chestnuts, drained and chopped.
+Be sure to drain them very well to keep the filling from getting soggy.

 - Scallions (aka green onions), thinly sliced.